JogoShugh/CoderDojoPonceSprings.Events/2013.07.27/README.md

 ### What you’ll learn

-Learn how to take what you learned in Workshop A, (HTML and CSS), to build your own web page that you can save on your laptop and/or publish online.
-You'll also learn how to create HTML tables, lists.
-If you get through those topics, you'll then start to build some HTML forms that viewers of your web site can use to give you feedback on your site.
+Learn how to take what you learned in Workshop A, (HTML and CSS), to build your own web site that you can save on your laptop and/or publish online.
+The second session will cover

+* interactions between multiple pages
+* tabs and other layouts with Bootstrap
+* mouse rollover animations

 ### Starting URL